-In 2020, the Company derecognized right-of-use assets and lease liabilities amounting to ₱806.23 million and ₱911.07 million, respectively, due to the pre-termination of leases on stores closed, resulting to a recognition of gain amounting to ₱104.84 million, which is presented net of the loss on retirement of assets from stores closure (see Notes 9 and 19).
+In 2020, the Company derecognized right-of-use assets and lease liabilities amounting to ₽806.23 million and ₽911.07 million, respectively, due to the pre-termination of leases on stores closed, resulting to a recognition of gain amounting to ₽104.84 million, which is presented net of the loss on retirement of assets from stores closure (see Notes 9 and 19).

-In 2020, depreciation expense of right-of-use assets recorded in the statements of comprehensive income is net of the recognized effect of waived rentals for COVID-19 related rent concessions amounting to \$\mathbb{P}228.16\$ million (see Note 2).

-In 2020, the Company capitalized depreciation expense of right-of-use assets to property and equipment under construction amounting to ₱13.91 million (see Note 9).
+The depreciation expense of right-of-use assets recorded in the statements of comprehensive income is net of the recognized effect of waived rentals for COVID-19 related rent concessions and capitalized depreciation expense of right-of-use assets to property and equipment under construction totaling amounting to ₱193.46 million and ₱242.07 million in 2021 and 2020, respectively (see Note 9).

-In 2020, the Company had plans of reducing leased premises in some of its stores in early 2021 and noted that this is an indicator of impairment on the right-of-use assets.
-As a result, the Company assessed the recoverable amount and recognized provision for impairment loss on right-of-use assets amounting to \$99.86 million.
+In 2020, the Company had plans of reducing leased premises in some of its stores and noted that this is an indicator of impairment on the right-of-use assets.
+As a result, the Company assessed the recoverable amount and recognized provision for impairment loss on right-of-use assets amounting to \$\text{P99.86}\$ million.

-In 2020, the Company entered into various agreements to revise existing lease agreements with its lessors which were accounted for by the Company as lease modifications resulting to a gain amounting to \$\mathbb{P}84.46\$ million.
+The Company entered into various agreements to revise existing lease agreements from fixed payments to purely variable rent payments with its lessors which were accounted for by the Company as lease modifications resulting to a gain amounting to ₹4.83 million and ₹84.46 million in 2021 and 2020, respectively.